BekirUzun/SitemapCreator/README.md

 # SitemapCreator
-Simple super awesome sitemap creator writen in PHP
+Super simple sitemap creator writen in PHP

 ### Usage
 Create an object from SitemapCreator class and call Create function like that: